BOARD OF DIRECTORS

 Director, Foreign Languages

-Soheila was educated in England past primary school and has lived in Toronto for the past 30 years, mainly engaged in the interpretation and translation industry.
-Her training in the field has been with the Barbra Schlifer Clinic and was followed by her certificate from Seneca College from the Language Interpretation Training Program (LITP), and two-phase specialization courses in Medical terminology from George Brown College.
-She has also trained interpreters at Seneca College.
+Soheila has been educated in England past primary school and has lived in Toronto for the past 30 years, mainly engaged in the interpretation and translation industry.
+Her training in the field has been with the Barbra Schlifer Clinic, followed by a certificate from Seneca College in Language Interpretation Training Program (LITP), as well as a two-phase specialization courses in Medical terminology from George Brown College.
+She also trained interpreters at Seneca College.

 Soheila is passionate about her work.
-She is one of the founders and current president of the Association of Professional Language Interpreters (APLI); one of the founders of OCCI; and currently board member and chair of the Accreditation Committee of OCCI.
+She is one of the founders and current president of the Association of Professional Language Interpreters (APLI), one of the founders of OCCI, and currently a board member and chair of the Accreditation Committee of OCCI.